smwiele/CS362-004-F2017/projects/wieles/README.md

 Stephanie Wiele
-This is my assignment-1 submission!e
+This is my assignment-1 submission!